-Still More Strongly Stated But turning to the Book of Mormon to see what its teachings are upon this matter, we find an exact agreement with the Bible, though the view is more strongly stated.
+But turning to the Book of Mormon to see what its teaching are upon this matter, we find an exact agreement with the Bible, though the view is more strongly stated.
 Nearly six hundred years before Christ came, Nephi, a prophet, wrote:

-"Yea, even the very God of Israel, do men trample under their feet; ..
-And behold he cometh according to the words of the angel, in six hundred years from the time my father left Jerusalem, and the world, because of their iniquity, shall judge him to be a thing of naught; wherefore they scourge him, and he suffereth it; and they smite him, and he suffereth it,...And the God of our fathers, who were led out of Egypt, out of bondage, and also were preserved in the wilderness by him; yea, the God of Abraham, and of Isaac, and the God of Jacob, yieldeth himself according to the words of the angel, as a man into the hands of wicked mon, to be lifted up according to the words of Zenock, and to be crucified, according to the words of Zenos. ..
+"Yea, even the very God of Israel, do men trample under their feet; (I Nephi 5:233).
+And behold, he cometh according to the words of the angel, in six hundred years from the time my father left Jerusalem.
+And the world, because of their iniquity, shall judge him to be a thing of nought; wherefore, they scourge him, and he suffereth it; and they smite him, and he suffereth it.
+(I Nephi 5:236-237).
+And the God of our fathers, who {our fathers} were led out of Egypt, out of bondage, and also were preserved in the wilderness by him; yea, the God of Abraham, and of Isaac, and the God of Jacob, yieldeth himself according to the words of the angel, as a man, into the hands of wicked men, to be lifted up according to the words of Zenock, (I Nephi 5:239-240).
 And because of the groanings of the earth, many of the kings of the isles of the sea shall be wrought upon by the Spirit of God, to exclaim, The God of nature suffers.
-And as for those who are at Jerusalem, saith the prophet, shall be scourged by all people, because they crucify the God of Israel." ( 1 Nephi 5:233-251)
+And as for those who are at Jerusalem, saith the prophet, they shall be scourged by all people, because they crucify the God of Israel..."
+(I Nephi 5:250-251).